100 Years of the Rundfunkchor Berlin – Moments and Insights Into the Choir’s History

 Ringing in the New Year with the Ninth

-For decades, Beethoven’s Symphony No. 9 has been an essential tradition of the Rundfunkchor Berlin.
+For decades, Beethoven’s Ninth Symphony has been an essential tradition of the Rundfunkchor Berlin.
 To celebrate the turn of the year, it is always performed together with the Rundfunk-Sinfonieorchester Berlin.
-Yet, this work has sounded on many momentous occasions—not only at New Year’s Eve.
+Yet, this work has sounded on many momentous occasions – not only at New Year’s Eve.
 The chorus has sung Schiller’s verses to Beethoven’s music at numerous moments of historic significance, including the official concert on the eve of German reunification on 2 October 1990.

 1994: Founding of the Rundfunk Orchester und Chöre gGmbH Berlin (ROC)